joinbeam/beam/packages/@types/README.md

 # `@types`

-This stores types that are used across other packages.
+This stores types that are used across other packages within this repository.